kgodey/tododemo/README.md

 Future Improvements
 -------------------

-- Streamline JS library includes – both minified and development versions of some libraries are included in this repo.
 - Use a placeholder instead of regular text for the contenteditable div elements.
 - Style the app better, especially re: alignment.